What To Do When Accused of a Crime You Didn’t Commit

 Do Not Post About Your Case on Social Media

-In fact, it is best to remain off of social media entirely while your case unfolds.
-Even sharing a picture of you enjoying a nice day — even if you think it’s unrelated to your case — can be used to portray you in a certain way.
+Remaining off social media while your case unfolds is a good idea.
+Even if you share a picture you think it’s unrelated to your case; it may be used to portray you in a certain way.

-While you may think that your case is “open and shut” because you didn’t do anything, the system does not work that way.
+While you may think your case is open and shut because you didn’t do anything, the legal system does not work that way.

-Police will still want to investigate, look for evidence, and speak to other people.
-Your lawyer may need to conduct their own investigation to prove your innocence.
+Police will still want to investigate, look for evidence, and speak to others.
+Your lawyer may need to conduct their investigation to prove your innocence.
 These things take time.
-That could even mean weeks or months.
-It is important to stay calm and work with your attorney.
-Do not lose hope.
-Just remember to continually assert your rights.
+Even after release from custody, the prosecutor may have months or years to file criminal charges.
+Stay in contact with your attorney.